aabbtree77/esp32-vpn/README.md

 - All this gigantic VPN activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message?
 Go study the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, TCP meltdown, CGNAT, ARP, ICMP, subnet masks, gateways, port forwarding, CIDR, host names, DNS and mDNS, DHCP, virtual interfaces, firewalls, Linux kernel routes, routers and routing...
 [B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)?

 - So we do connect A and B, but there is still no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
-[EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
+[EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC. [awl](https://github.com/anywherelan/awl): 6.5 KLOC of Go. [hyprspace](https://github.com/hyprspace/hyprspace): only 895 lines of Go.
 All this effort mostly just to give your hardware a proper/virtual IP address.

+- [Syncthing](https://github.com/syncthing/syncthing/tree/main): 110 KLOC of Go, 37.5 KLOC of Js, 10.6 KLOC of CSS.

 ## References